Stronk-Tech/StronkPlayer/README.md

 ### Player Component (Recommended)

-The `Player` component provides a clean interface that renders either MistPlayer or CanvasPlayer based on the `playerType` prop:
+The `Player` component provides a clean interface that handles load balancing and renders either MistPlayer or CanvasPlayer based on the `playerType` prop:

 ```jsx
 import React from 'react';